D-e-n-b-o-t/d-e-n-b-o-t.github.io/content/book.md

 how to take her home, how to get intimate on dates and in the bedroom, picking-up women in different social situations, how to choose a partner for a long-term relationship.
 By finishing this section, you will have all the instructions on how to get laid like a warlord and have healthy long-term relationships.

 ## Available languages and formats

-Currently it is **only available in Lithuanian** but an English translation is coming soon.

-The book is available in two formats: paperback and as an eBook as PDF or ePub.
+Currently, the book is available in paperback, PDF and ePub formats in English and Lithuanian languages.

-## Where can I find this book?
+## Where can I find your book?

-The book has its own [official website](https://meileszaidimas.lt).

-You can also find the [eBook version on Amazon](https://www.amazon.de/-/en/Denis-Lisunov-ebook/dp/B0BC1BTLCK).

-There's also the option to buy it directly, both paperback and e-book from me.
-If that's your style, contact me via email [rev.denisas@gmail.com](mailto:rev.denisas@gmail.com):

-For now, I only ship to Lithuania though.
-The final price is 9.69 Euros (this includes shipping costs).

-You can get the e-book (in PDF or ePub format) for 4 euros.

-The book is also available on [knygos.lt](https://www.knygos.lt/lt/knygos/meiles-zaidimas--teorija--taktika-ir-praktika/) but do be warned that it is more expensive to buy from there (due to fees!)
+The Love Game has its own official website [https://meileszaidimas.lt](https://meileszaidimas.lt) for the Lithuanian version and [https://mangetlaid.com](https://mangetlaid.com) for the English one.
+Yeah, I know, the domain name is cringe :D